-28 Mediation process

-- (1) The mediator to the dispute, in conducting the mediation, must- - (a) give each party every opportunity to be heard; and - (b) allow due consideration by all parties of any written statement submitted by any party; and - (c) ensure that natural justice is accorded to the parties throughout the mediation process. - (2) The mediator must not determine the dispute.
+28 Mediation process (1)The mediator to the dispute, in conducting the mediation, must- (a) give each party every opportunity to be heard; and (b) allow due consideration by all parties of any written statement submitted by any party; and (c) ensure that natural justice is accorded to the parties throughout the mediation process.
+(2)The mediator must not determine the dispute.

-29 Failure to resolve dispute by mediation

-If the mediation process does not resolve the dispute, the parties may seek to resolve the dispute in accordance with the Act or otherwise at law.

-PART 4-GENERAL MEETINGS OF THE ASSOCIATION

-30 Annual general meetings

-- (1) The Committee must convene an annual general meeting of the Association to be held within 5 months after the end of each financial year. - (2) Despite subrule (1), the Association may hold its first annual general meeting at any time within 18 months after its incorporation. - (3) The Committee may determine the date, time and place of the annual general meeting. - (4) The ordinary business of the annual general meeting is as follows- - (a) to confirm the minutes of the previous annual general meeting and of any special general meeting held since then; - (b) to receive and consider- - (i) the annual report of the Committee on the activities of the Association during the preceding financial year; and - (ii) the financial statements of the Association for the preceding financial year submitted by the Committee in accordance with Part 7 of the Act; - (c) to elect the members of the Committee; - (d) to confirm or vary the amounts (if any) of the annual subscription and joining fee. - (5) The annual general meeting may also conduct any other business of which notice has been given in accordance with these Rules.
+29 Failure to resolve dispute by mediation If the mediation process does not resolve the dispute, the parties may seek to resolve the dispute in accordance with the Act or otherwise at law.
+PART 4-GENERAL MEETINGS OF THE ASSOCIATION 30 Annual general meetings (1)The Committee must convene an annual general meeting of the Association to be held within 5months after the end of each financial year.
+(2)Despite subrule (1), the Association may hold its first annual general meeting at any time within 18months after its incorporation.
+(3)The Committee may determine the date, time and place of the annual general meeting.
+(4)The ordinary business of the annual general meeting is as follows- (a) to confirm the minutes of the previous annual general meeting and of any special general meeting held since then; (b) to receive and consider- (i) the annual report of the Committee on the activities of the Association during the preceding financial year; and (ii) the financial statements of the Association for the preceding financial year submitted by the Committee in accordance with Part 7 of the Act; (c) to elect the members of the Committee.